manishmadugula/Notes/Code/java.md

   - Useful in creating a task in a new thread
 The syntax of an anonymous class expression is like the **invocation of a constructor**, except that there is a class definition contained in a block of code.
 - Don't forget that we are actually invoking the constructor in case of abstract/ concrete classes.
 - The anonynmous class syntax actually invokes an object of the anonymous class.
+- An anonymous class cannot have an explicitly declared constructor.
+- We can access final/ effectively final local variables from inside of anonymous class.
 ```java
 new InterfaceSample(){
   @Override